How to spend one day in Salem Massachusetts: Best day trip from Boston

 One of the best ways to explore Salem Massachusetts is on the Salem trolley tour.

-You can easily explore Salem on foot, but the trolley tour is so worth it, especially when visiting with kids.
+You can easily explore Salem on foot, but the trolley tour is worth it, especially when visiting with kids.

 Top things to do in Salem Massachusetts